Gregor Rioch

 Gregor Rioch (born 24 June 1975) is an English football coach and former player.
-He is the academy manager of Wigan Athletic.
-His father is former Scotland International and Arsenal F.C manager Bruce Rioch.
+He is the Sporting Director of Wigan Athletic.
+His father is former Scotland International and Arsenal F.C. manager Bruce Rioch.

 Playing career

 Born in Sutton Coldfield, England, Gregor Rioch started his football career as an apprentice at Luton Town, During this time he joined Barnet on loan where he made his league debut at the age of 18 in a 4–2 defeat to Leyton Orient.
 He moved to Peterborough United in 1995, before joining Hull City a year later and becoming the club captain at the age of 22.
 After three years with the Tigers he joined Macclesfield Town, under the management of Sammy McIlroy and Gil Prescott.
 Rioch left the Silkmen on transfer deadline day in 2001 and joined Kevin Ratcliffe at Shrewsbury Town.
 He spent 18 months at the Salop and was a key player during the 2001–02 season that just missed out on a play-off place in the last game of the season.

 Rioch joined Northwich Victoria in 2002–03, before returning to Shrewsbury Town a year later for second spell under a new management regime of Jimmy Quinn and Dave Cooke who were previously in charge at Northwich Victoria.
 Rioch played 19 games for Shrewsbury Town that got promotion from the Conference back into the Football League via the play-offs.

 Rioch returned to Northwich Victoria for a second spell in March 2003, this time on loan.
 He took the final game of the season as a caretaker manager following the sacking of Shaun Teale.
 Rioch finished an 11-year playing career with a short spell with Leigh RMI before going into management abroad.

 Scotland selected Rioch for one of their youth sides, but he was ineligible to play for the national team because neither Greg nor his parents were born in Scotland, even though his father had captained Scotland.